gaulinsoft/jTypes/README.md

 });
 ```

-Since the `System.Drawing` namespace is included in the scope, the type constraint `Color` on the automatically implemented properties can be resolved without using `Drawing.Color` or the fully qualified name `System.Drawing.Color`.
+Since the `System.Drawing` namespace is included in the scope, the type constraint `Color` on the automatically implemented properties can be resolved without using `Drawing.Color` or `System.Drawing.Color`.

 _If a base class or type constraint is ambiguous between namespace includes, then the name must be uniquely qualified._